kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 * $$ k_{\phi,i} $$ is the roll stiffness of axle $$i$$ [$$Nm/rad$$]

-The following values for roll stiffness are computed for vehicle under study.
+The following values for the roll stiffness are computed for the vehicle under study.

 | Parameter                          | Stock | Modified |
 | ---------------------------------- | ----- | -------- |